AdobeDocs/advertising.en/help/dsp/audiences/audience-about.md

 * DSP can pull in your Adobe Audience Manager and other [!DNL Adobe] audiences for targeting.
 For prerequisites and instructions, see "[Import Adobe Audience Manager Segments for Ad Targeting](/help/integrations/audience-manager/import-audiences.md).

-* DSP can import first-party data segments from your data management platform and provide them to any set of advertisers, as needed.

 * DSP can translate first-party data segments from supported customer data platforms to segments with universal IDs using the [Sources feature](/help/dsp/audiences/sources/source-about.md).
+You can also [manually send your authenticated [!DNL LiveRamp] [!DNL RampID] segments directly to DSP](/help/dsp/audiences/sources/source-import-liveramp-segments.md).

+* DSP can import your other first-party data segments directly from your data management platform (DMP) and provide them to any set of advertisers, as needed.

 * DSP can import custom third-party segments, including complex combinations of third-party segments.
 You can provide the segments to any set of advertisers, as needed.